BQTH/EllieAPI/README.md

 To delete a post send delete request to domain/sensorname/postid f.e. (https://interactiveellieapi.herokuapp.com/co2/postid) To update a post send put or patch request to domain/sensorname/postid f.e.  (https://interactiveellieapi.herokuapp.com/co2/postid)

+# Add sensor for long term saving
+Create a new route and model with a clear, sensor related name.
+Copy another model and change or add whatever is necesarry.
+Then copy a route and change or add whatever is necesarry.

+Test thoroughly on local machine before pushing to the production (heroku connected) git!!